tino-ryan/Muscle-mommies/docs/docs/Structure.md

 - Add user profile editing.
 - Expand database for additional features (events, orders, etc.).
 - Improve testing coverage for frontend and backend.
+- Optimize Firestore queries and map rendering for performance.
+- Implement analytics for stores and admin